 Students may take two semesters of internship, approved by the department.
-Students must have a GPA of 2.5 or higher.
+Students must be matriculated in the Dolan School of Business and have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously MG 0391-0392.
-MGMT 4300 Business Strategies in the Global Environment 3 Credits Prerequisites: Senior standing.
+MGMT 4300 Business Strategies in the Global Environment 3 Credits Attributes: INEL International Studies / International Business Elective Prerequisites: Senior standing.

 This capstone course, required for senior level students in the Dolan School of Business, integrates the business core through the concept of strategic management.
-It offers an opportunity for students to put together all they have learned in their discipline and to see the 'big picture' of how business organizations function.
+It offers an opportunity for students to put together all they have learned in their discipline and to see the "big picture" of how business organizations function.
 The primary goal is to prepare students to think like top managers and to understand that strategic decision-making encompasses all parts of the organization, internal and external, bringing together all disciplines of management.
 The course includes lectures, readings, cases, and a capstone group project.
 Open to matriculated business majors only.
 Previously MG 0300.
-MGMT 4320 Diversity in the Workplace 3 Credits Attributes: UDIV U.S. Diversity Prerequisite: Junior standing.
+MGMT 4320 Diversity in the Workplace Attributes: UDIV U.S. Diversity Prerequisite: Junior standing.
 This course allows questions to be framed, and answers sought, with regard to the challenge of diversity in the work environment.
 The course uses readings, exercises, and real-world projects to formulate the following: a definition of diversity; an awareness of its impact on businesses and their managers; the identification of the challenges that diversity presents and the opportunities it allows for even more productive workplace interactions; and the necessary skills, attitudes, and patterns of critical thinking needed for effective leadership in this important area.
 The course presents issues in the specific real-life context of ethnic, racial, gender, and class groups.
 Previously MG 0320.
-MGMT 4330 Career Planning 3 Credits Prerequisites: MGMT 3235 or MGMT 3240; Junior standing.
+MGMT 4330 Career Planning 3 Credits 3 Credits Prerequisites: MGMT 3235 or MGMT 3240; Junior standing.
 This course prepares students for the job search while exploring theoretical issues in career development over the life span.
 Theories of career development covered include: life stage and career stage models, aspects of politics that shape careers, issues of derailment, technical career paths, gender issues in careers, mentoring, and new career models, such as the boundaryless career, the protean career, and the kaleidoscope career.
 Students undertake a resume revision process, develop a sample cover letter, participate in workshops on Internet job searching techniques, and practice mock interviews.
 An in-class session with members of the Career Planning Center is included.
 Students may also receive credit for a job shadowing assignment, attendance at Career Fairs, and other career-related activities.
 Open to management majors and minors only.
 Previously MG 0330.
-MGMT 4335 Entrepreneurship: Ideation and Validation 3 Credits Attributes: MGEL Management: General Elective, MGEN Management: Entrepreneurship Elective Prerequisite: Junior standing.
+MGMT 4333 Advanced Topics in Human Resource Management 3 Credits Attributes: MGHR Management: HR Elective Prerequisites: MGMT 2101, Junior standing.
+This course provides a deep dive into several key HR areas important for those entering this field: Equal Employment Opportunity legislation/ regulation, Strategic Staffing (strategies, recruiting and selection practices), HR Analytics, and Performance Appraisal approaches and trends.
+The course will also cover a few critical entry-level competencies needed for the HR professional, as well as review how HR models, roles, and functions operate in various types of organizations.
+We will seek to cover career paths and roles within various companies, from small startups to global Fortune 100 firms.
+Course outcomes should help students in determining specific interest in certain HR paths, gaining skills in this course to help differentiate themselves in competing for jobs in the marketplace.
+MGMT 4335 Entrepreneurship: Ideation and Validation Attributes: MGEN Management: Entrepreneurship Elective Prerequisite: Junior standing.